bmrb-io/BMRBdep/installation.md

 ### Development/debugging environment

 1. Ensure that you have [docker](https://www.docker.com/) installed and running on the server you will use to host BMRBdep.
+Ensure that you also have the `venv` and `pip` python modules installed on your system.
+On a package that uses the apt package manager, `sudo apt install python3-venv python3-pip` should install these dependencies.
+For a system that uses the yum package manager, `yum install python3-virtualenv python3-pip` should  install these dependencies.
 2. Navigate to the folder where you want the BMRBdep server files to exist, and run `git clone https://github.com/uwbmrb/BMRBdep.git` and then `cd BMRBdep`.
 3. Set up the local environment (create virtual environments for the server and create a